NarsilDev/digital-ocean-articles/kubernetes-security.md

 kubectl config view --raw
     ```

-3. Copy the entire content of the kubeconfig, it's a long output now that certificates and private key are visible, be sure to grab it all.
+3. Copy the entire content of the kubeconfig, it's a long output now that certificates and private key are visible, be sure to grab it all, then close the SSH session pressing **Ctrl+D**

-4. Close Create a new `~/.kube/config` in your  local client and paste the **entire text**, once again double check you didn't miss any portion.
+4. Create a new `~/.kube/config` in your  local client and paste the **entire text**, once again double check you didn't miss any portion.

     ```command
 [environment local]